bluesky-social/proposals/0004-oauth/README.md

 ### Authorization flow from a serverless browser app

 In this mode, the browser will act as a public client.
-This is essentially the flow described in section 6.3 of [DRAFT-OAUTH-BROWSER-BASED-APPS].
+This is essentially the flow described in section 6.3 of [draft-oauth-browser-based-apps][DRAFT-OAUTH-BROWSER-BASED-APPS].
 The reason why we want to support the least secure option from the book is because we want to allow client developers to create simple serverless apps for the Atproto ecosystem.

 The client starts by resolving Authorization Server Metadata as described [before](#server-metadata).